 Today’s feminists should still promote a woman’s right to pursue a career if she so desires, but they should also be informing women about what that will mean for her should she decide to start a family.
 We need to be truthful with them, and encourage them to count the cost and plan accordingly.
 Young women should understand that if they choose to take out student loans, they could be enslaving themselves to a lifestyle they might later regret.
 We should be asking adolescent women whether they even want to pursue a career, and offer them the alternative option of raising a family instead, without guilt, shame or judgment.

 As a society, we should examine the results of the last few generations of children raised by daycare, video games and the internet, and analyze the cultural impact.
-We are in the midst of a mass identity crisis where we know longer know who or what we are, what our purpose is, what truth is, what brings meaning and fulfillment in life, or the difference between right and wrong.
+We are in the midst of a mass identity crisis where we know longer know who or what we are, what our purpose is, what brings meaning and fulfillment in life, or the difference between right and wrong.
 We need to do better than this, and it’s time we start talking about how to make that happen.
 Today’s work-orphans are tomorrow’s citizens and leaders, so it’s a conversation worth having.

 We needn’t roll back the clock, and take away everything our foremothers fought so hard to acquire.
-Many modern women are very passionate about their careers and are extremely pleased with their life choices.
+Many modern women are passionate about their careers and are very pleased with their life choices.
 Some women don’t have children, and enjoy the lifestyle that their income affords them.
 Some women have children who have grown and moved out, and are very happy to be working outside the home.
 Others have flexible arrangements, or get help from friends or family that make balancing family and career more feasible.
 But there are masses of other working mothers who feel trapped in their careers: hopelessly, miserably, desperately trapped.
 Their children are being held for ransom on the other side of a mountain of debt that long working hours barely chip away.
 The children will be grown before they ever reach the other side.

 Mireya Angel, 2015, Age 6